-Please list all children attending Boquet Valley Central School District

-Only one form is required per family
+Please list all children attending Boquet Valley Central School District Only one form is required per family

 Student Name: Student Signature: Grade:

 Student Name: Student Signature: Grade:

 Student Name: Student Signature: Grade:

 Student Name: Student Signature: Grade:

 Student Name: Student Signature: Grade:

 Code of Conduct

-Provided is the annual notification regarding the Boquet Valley Central School District Code of Conduct: According to the New York State Regents Action Plan a school district's Code of Conduct must be publicized and provided to all district families.
+garding the Boquet Valley Central School Di lan a school district's Code of Conduct must

-The Boquet Valley Central School District Code of Conduct can be obtained in digital format using the school district's website at the following address www.boquetvalleycsd.org.
-A hard-copy of the Code of Conduct booklet can be obtained from the school office upon request.
+strict Code of Conduct can be obtained in dig boquetvalleycsd.org.
+A hard-copy of the Co

-Yes No We have reviewed and understand the District's School Conduct and Discipline Policy in addition to the District's Bullying Policy (pg.
-33).
+Yes No We have reviewed an District's Bullying Policy. nd understand the District's School Conduct and Discipline Policy in addition to the

-Yes No We have reviewed and understand the Boquet Valley Central School Attendance Policy (page 17).
+Yes No We have reviewed as nd understand the Boquet Valley Central Scl nool Attendance Policy.

-Yes No I give permission for my child to participate in all field trips taken by his/her class or group for the 2019-2020 school year.
+Yes No I give permission for 2023 school year. r my child to participate in all field trips take n by his/her class or group for the 2022

-Yes No I give permission for my child to be photographed or videotaped.
-It is understood that these photographs or videotapes may be used for presentations, news articles and/or Boquet Valley CSD Publications and Social Media for the 2020-2021 school year.
+9 r my child to be photographed or videotaped ations, news articles and/or Boquet Valley C 1 0 1

-Yes No Section 9528 of the No Child Left Behind Act of 2001 provides names, addresses, and telephone numbers to Military recruiters.
-For students in grades 11 and 12 only, do you consent to allow your child's name to be released?
+No Child Left Behind Act of 2001 provides a dents in grades 11 and 12 only , do you con

+Print Parent/Guardian Name:

+Parent/Guardian Email Address:

+Parent/Guardian Contact Info: Cell Work Home

+Parent/Guardian Signature: Date

+I. Introduction